 The purpose of this section is to verify alignment of the data reported in this RRP with data reported through the NARM RRP.
-The data reported in this section will be used to auto-populate '3.02 NARM\Interface'.
+The data reported in this section will be used to auto-populate '3.02 NARM_Interface'.
 The data reported through the Cost and Volumes RRP must reconcile with data reported through the NARM RRP.
-'3.02 NARM\Interface' worksheet and counterpart 'N1.1 Intervention Summary' worksheet in the NARM RRP will help confirm alignment between the NARM output delivery (reported through the NARM RRP) with the associated costs of delivering those outputs (reported through the CV RRP).
+'3.02 NARM_Interface' worksheet and counterpart 'N1.1 Intervention Summary' worksheet in the NARM RRP will help confirm alignment between the NARM output delivery (reported through the NARM RRP) with the associated costs of delivering those outputs (reported through the CV RRP).
 Intervention volumes reported in the CV RRP and interventions reported in the NARM RRP must align for each NARM Asset Category.

-The licensee is required to split bothreport workloads and costs of into NARM assets (i.e. workloads and costs related to NARM Funding Category A1) and into Non-NARM (i.e. total workload and costs minus those in NARM Funding Category A1) for the current and prior reporting years for each listed NARM Asset Category.
-The equivalent forecast workloads and costs must be reported on the relevant section of worksheets '1.08 Forecast Workload' and '1.07 Forecast Costs' respectively.
+The licensee is required to report workloads and costs of NARM assets (i.e. workloads and costs related to NARM Funding Category A1).
+The equivalent forecast workloads and costs must be reported on the relevant section of worksheets ' 1.08 Forecast Workload' and '1.07 Forecast Costs' respectively.

 The licensee is required to ensure that the NARM intervention volumes reported through the NARM RRP and those reported in the CV RRP are aligned.
 Should any misalignment occur due to a resubmission of either RRP, then the other RRP must also be resubmitted with input data updated to bring the two submissions back into alignment.
 The licensee must provide explanation of the methodology it has applied in populating the data in this section in its supporting narrative.